joseollarves/CreaTuCompilador-python-port/README.md

 ## Problems Encountered

 - The first and most important one is that if you try to create some sentences before assigning a value to a variable, the compiler will just stop there pretending that it already finished reading all the lines.
-Generating an error of this nature:
+Generating an error of this <a href="https://drive.google.com/file/d/1MGsjvuNTH_jp6ydq2M-TCtYqg35YidWI/view?usp=sharing">nature</a>

 - I cant tell if there are other mistakes besides this one, because all the tests in the page work just fine except for the ones that casually have the case above.